Rockies vs. Nationals Player Props Betting Odds

 McMahon Stats

-- McMahon has 89 hits with 20 doubles, three triples, 15 home runs and 44 walks.
-He has driven in 46 runs with five stolen bases.
+- McMahon has 89 hits with 20 doubles, three triples, 15 home runs, 44 walks and 46 RBI.
+He's also stolen five bases.

 McMahon Recent Games